The sizing, span, and spacing of floor joists are crucial aspects of house framing.

 Once you have understood the critical parameters, you can move on to selecting the right size and span of joists for your construction project.

-To aid you with your design there a number of codes like the IRC available at your disposal to consult and construct.
+To aid you with your design, there are a number of codes like the IRC available at your disposal to consult and construct.

 However, these codes do not take into account all types of joists.